Teacher shortfall means some are unable to enroll in preschool

 Especially nerve-wracking for parents at this time is the possibility of their children going to kindergarten unprepared as a result of the COVID-19 pandemic, Hayes said.

 The National Center for Education Statistics found that average National Assessment of Educational Progress test scores for students in reading and math went down during the height of the pandemic.
-Constant pivoting to virtual learning, quarantines, absenteeism and lost instruction time were all contributing factors in the nationwide plunge in academic performance.
+Constant pivoting to virtual learning, quarantines, absenteeism, and lost instruction time were all contributing factors to the nationwide plunge in academic performance.

 To solve the problem, Hayes said, people need to figure out a way to attract teachers back to the field despite issues such as low pay.